Submit your email address to get a link for quick download on your desktop and get started!

 Whether you are in an office or at home, the ability to remotely share a printer over a network can be very desirable.
-You might not know how to share a printer on your network, but we have you covered.
+You might not know how to share USB devices on your network, but we have you covered.

-This article will talk about some simple methods of implementing remote printer access on a Windows 10 system to make better use of your peripherals.
+This article will talk about some simple methods of USB printer sharing to make better use of your peripherals.
 If you want to know how to connect one printer to two computers over a network, read on.

 Windows 10 enables users to share a printer on their network with native, built-in features of the operating system.